Xavier vs. Bryant College Basketball Predictions & Picks - November 24

 Xavier Performance Insights

-- The Musketeers' +39 scoring differential (outscoring opponents by 7.8 points per game) is a result of scoring 72.8 points per game (225th in college basketball) while giving up 65.0 per outing (87th in college basketball).
+- The Musketeers average 72.8 points per game (225th in college basketball) while giving up 65 per contest (87th in college basketball).
+They have a +39 scoring differential overall and outscore opponents by 7.8 points per game.

-- Xavier loses the rebound battle by 4.2 boards on average. it collects 33.4 rebounds per game, which ranks 191st in college basketball, while its opponents pull down 37.6 per contest.
+- Xavier loses the rebound battle by 4.2 boards on average. it records 33.4 rebounds per game, which ranks 191st in college basketball, while its opponents pull down 37.6 per contest.

 Bryant Performance Insights

-- The Bulldogs are outscoring opponents by 8.2 points per game, with a +49 scoring differential overall.
-They put up 77.2 points per game (154th in college basketball) and give up 69.0 per outing (152nd in college basketball).
+- The Bulldogs' +49 scoring differential (outscoring opponents by 8.2 points per game) is a result of putting up 77.2 points per game (154th in college basketball) while allowing 69 per outing (152nd in college basketball).

-- Bryant loses the rebound battle by 1.2 boards on average.
-It records 38.0 rebounds per game, 53rd in college basketball, while its opponents pull down 39.2.
+- Bryant pulls down 38 rebounds per game (53rd in college basketball) while conceding 39.2 per contest to opponents.
+It is outrebounded by 1.2 boards per game.

 - Bryant knocks down 9.5 three-pointers per game (46th in college basketball), 2.3 more than its opponents.